 Is your approach to manifesting goals trauma-informed?
-Does it take systemic injustice into account?
+Does it take systemic oppression and social injustice issues into account?
 Does it recognize how trauma can shape our capacity to pursue and receive the things we want into our lives?

 Here’s how trauma can impact our goals and what Trauma-Informed Manifesting™ looks like.